 The term “hipster” is tossed around a lot lately, and many people have no idea what it truly means.
-Contrary to popular belief, just because you have side swept bangs and shop at thrift stores does not mean you are a hipster.
-The label refers to a subculture of young people, generally in their 20s and 30s who value independent-thinking, progressive politics, counter-culture, and an appreciation of the arts.
-If you consider yourself a true hipster and not simply someone dressing the part (get those vintage outfits out of storage!) to get noticed you might be interested to learn what cities in America are considered the most hipster-friendly (or worthy).
+Contrary to popular belief, just because you have side-swept bangs and shop at thrift stores does not mean you are a hipster.
+The label refers to a subculture of young people, generally in their 20s and 30s who value independent thinking, progressive politics, counter-culture, and an appreciation of the arts.
+If you consider yourself a true hipster and not simply someone dressing the part (get those vintage outfits out of storage!) to get noticed you might be interested in learning what cities in America are considered the most hipster-friendly (or worthy).

 The state of Oregon is getting a lot of recognition these days.
 Not only is Portland voted the most vegan-friendly city in the country, it is also one of the most popular places to enjoy the hipster lifestyle.
 The term “Portland Hipster” is even in the Urban Dictionary now.
 Hipsters here tend to live in a few distinct neighborhoods, including Hawthorne, Belmont, Burnside, Alberta, Mississippi, and parts of Pearl.
 Eugene, Oregon does make the “hipster list” with some magazines and news articles, but quite honestly, they may be confusing the term hippie and hipster.
 The small college town of Eugene is a haven for hippies, but not so much the other.

 Baltimore just naturally has a quirky personality and edgy atmosphere that hipsters find attractive.
 Add in the endless supply of chill cafes and boutiques and it is no surprise that hipsters flock here.
 If you are thinking about making the move, Hampden and Essex are the neighborhoods to focus on.
 If you are looking to mingle, Club Charles is a hot spot.